-The subjects of the documentaries are usually too adult for them.
-Lately, I’ve made a point of finding documentaries for kids on Netflix, that we can watch as a family.
+The subjects of the documentaries are usually too adult for my kids.
+I made a point of finding documentaries for kids on Netflix, and ones we can watch as a family.
 Here is a list of a few of our favorites.

 My husband actually found this fun show for the kids to watch, and my oldest son can’t get enough of it.
 This National Geographic show explores the components of the human brain, and the kids love it because it’s interactive.
 You have a love a scientific show that gets the kids to DO as they watch.